Skip to main content

 C:\MyProjects\NdExt1\NdExt1> ndext pack -v 2.5

-The build result will be as follows.
+The build result will look like this:

 .\extensions\